mixeme/BananaPi-M2-Pro/README.md

 # BananaPi M2 Pro
 This repository contains my personal intallation script for the Banana Pi M2 Pro SBC.

-Motivation: tha base image is extremely minimal and requires many steps to make system usable.
+Motivation: tha base Debian image is extremely minimal and requires many steps to make system usable.

 ## Base image
-The base image for this installation is
+The base image for this installation is Debian 10 (Buster) with kernel 4.9

 > 2021-06-21-debian-10-buster-bpi-m5-m2pro-aarch64-sd-emmc.img